tonytangau/react-virtualized-sample/README.md

 ## react-virtualized-sample

-A sample project build with react-virtualized, demonstrating a responsive Table with sorting.
+A sample project build with react-virtualized, demonstrating a responsive Table with sorting an searching.